 2. One ticket is valid for the person named on the ticket.

-3. All name changes to tickets must be facilitated by resale through our resale partner Tixel.
+3. All name changes to tickets must be facilitated by resale through our ticketing partner, Humanitix and their resale process.
 There are no ticket holder names for hard copy tickets, name changes only apply to e-tickets bought online via Humanitix.

 3a.
 How do I sell my ticket if I can’t attend?

-All resale of tickets must be facilitated through our official resale partner Tixel.
+All resale of tickets must be facilitated through our official ticketing partner Humanitix.
 The Promoter shall not be made accountable for fake or fraudulent tickets or scams with respect to ticket sales.
-Tixel is the only form of resale accepted by the Promoter.
+Humanitix is the only form of resale accepted by the Promoter.
+The Promoter reserves the right to refuse entry to any one that has purchased a resale ticket through any other means other than though Humanitix.

 3b.
 I’m trying to buy a resale ticket?

-Anyone wishing to buy a resale ticket shall request that the sale is facilitated through our official ticket reseller Tixel.
-If you wish to sell a ticket or buy a resale please request this through Tixel.
+Anyone wishing to buy a resale ticket shall request that the sale is facilitated through our official ticket reseller Humanitix.

 3c.
 I already found someone willing to sell me a ticket

-Anyone wishing to buy a resale ticket shall request that the sale is facilitated through our official ticket reseller Tixel.
-Tixel has a facility for private ticket sales which shall be used to resell tickets directly to another person.
+Anyone wishing to buy a resale ticket shall request that the sale is facilitated through our official ticket reseller Humanitx.
+Humanitix have a facility for private ticket sales which shall be used to resell tickets directly to another person.

 4. Tickets are not to be duplicated for the purpose of falsifying entry.

-5. The tickets are created and managed using the Humanitix website and may also be subject to the Terms and Conditions of Humanitix.
-Similarly, tickets are resold using the Tixel website and may also be subject to the Terms and Conditions of Tixel.
-Purchasers shall inform themselves of the Humanitix and Tixel Terms and Conditions before purchasing tickets.
+5. The tickets are created and managed using the Humanitix website and may also be subject to the terms and conditions of Humanitix.
+Similarly, tickets that are resold using a resale provider other than Humanitix may also be subject to the terms and conditions of that provider.
+Purchasers shall inform themselves of the Humanitix or any other third parties terms and conditions before purchasing tickets.

 5a.
 All ticketing enquiries including lost tickets, name changes and resales shall be directed to info@blossomfestival.com.au